TrevorN1126/express-mongo-rest-api-server/README.md

 cp .env.example .env
 ```

-Seed database with a user:
+Seed database with a test admin and user:
+(Not a best practice but these users are needed in `yarn test` to get the jwt)
 ```sh
 yarn seed
 ```